The New Hampshire Women’s Foundation is excited to be partnering with the New Hampshire Women’s Heritage Trail.

 We will be working to establish more signage commemorating the work of New Hampshire women, enhancing the way we tell their stories with digital media and working to share their accomplishments with New Hampshire school children.

-The 27 Women of the New Hampshire Heritage Trail
+History of the NH Women’s Heritage Trail

 Sara George Bagley (1806-1883)